Abdul1091/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* If the ISP's catching DNS server doesn't have the record, it performs a recursive lookup, querying authoritative DNS servers in the hierachy until it finds the IP address.
+* The resolved IP is returned to the browser and is cached locally to speed up future request to the same domain.

 ARP process